Key Takeaways

 Early settlement discussions may occur before litigation if liability is clear and the municipality wants to avoid public litigation.
 A demand letter outlining the incident, the evidence, and the settlement ask can sometimes produce a serious response.

 After litigation begins, discovery reveals the strength of both sides' positions.
 Settlement discussions typically intensify after key depositions—especially the officer's deposition—and after resolution of any qualified immunity motion.
-If the officer's immunity defense fails, the defendant's settlement posture often improves dramatically.
+If the officer's immunity defense fails, the defendant's settlement posture often improves.

 Mediation is commonly used in § 1983 cases.
 A skilled mediator who understands civil rights litigation can help bridge gaps between parties' valuations and facilitate resolution.